 - Building and sports field rentals are cancelled until Friday, May 1, 2020

 Southern California Edison: Southern California Edison has postponed all noncritical planned power outages while continuing with emergency outage work for public safety and wildfire mitigation.
 SCE is also helping customers with their bills by suspending service disconnections for nonpayment and waiving late fees for business and residential customers impacted by the COVID-19 emergency.
 More information here.
 To view the Community Resource Guide please click here.

 SoCalGas: SoCalGas branch payment offices are closed to the public; however, there are many other ways to pay your bill.
 View information regarding payment and more here.

-Fontana Water Company: Fontana Water Company has suspended all water shutt-offs until April 10, and has also suspended all in-home water audits to protect the public and staff members.
+Fontana Water Company: Fontana Water Company has suspended all water shut-offs until April 10, and has also suspended all in-home water audits to protect the public and staff members.
 Stay up-to-date with Fontana Water Company and their alerts regarding the Coronavirus through their website here.

 Burrtec: Burrtec will continue its operations and services.
+View their website here.

 Local market and grocery stores have changed their hours to ensure that employees have time to restock shelves, sanitize, and clean facilities.
 We will keep updating this list as we receive more information.
 Please be kind and respectful to each other and to store employees during this time.

 - Aldi: 9:00 a.m. - 7:00 p.m. | 8:30 a.m. - 9:30 a.m.
 Tues & Thurs*